Pension Rollover Advisor Match

 Tax-efficient rollover execution

-If taking lump sum: direct trustee-to-trustee rollover.
-If they mail you a check with 20% withholding, you have 60 days to deposit the full amount (including making up the withholding from other funds) into an IRA.
-Miss the 60-day window = permanently taxed.
+If taking lump sum: direct trustee-to-trustee rollover to an IRA under IRC § 402(c).3 If the plan mails you a check, 20% mandatory federal withholding applies (IRC § 3405(c)); you have 60 days to deposit the full amount into an IRA — including making up the 20% from other funds — or the shortfall becomes taxable + potentially penalty-eligible.3 Miss the 60-day window = permanently taxed.
+The direct trustee-to-trustee path avoids withholding entirely.

 Common mistakes